 Similarly for a Mori fibration one has a product formula representing \(\dim(QK(X \qu G))\) as the product of dimension of the base and fiber, and similarly for the Jacobian ring.
 It follows that $ \dim (\widehat{\Crit(W)})$ is equal to $ \dim(\widehat{QK}_G(X) / QKSR_X^G) = \dim( QK(X \qu G)) .$ \end{proof}

-\begin{remark} \begin{enumerate} \item The presentation above specializes to Vezzossi-Vistoli presentation \cite[Theorem 6.4]{vv} by setting \(q = 1\) in the case of smooth projective toric varieties.
+\begin{remark} \begin{enumerate} \item The presentation above specializes to Vezzosi-Vistoli presentation \cite[Theorem 6.4]{vv} by setting \(q = 1\) in the case of smooth projective toric varieties.
 See Borisov-Horja \cite{bor:kth} for the case of smooth Deligne-Mumford stacks. \item The presentation above restricts Buch-Mihalcea presentation \cite{buch:qk} in the case of projective spaces.
 In the case of projective (or more generally weighted projective spaces realized as quotients of a vector space by a \(\C^\times\) action) we have \( m_{0,d}(\alpha_0) = 1\) for any \(d > 0 \).
-This implies \(\kappa_X^G(0) = 0\), by the arguments in Buch-Mihalcea \cite{buch:qk}: The moduli stack is non-singular, has rational singularities, the evaluation map \(\ev_0: \ovl{\M}_0^G(\bA,X,d) \to X^{\exp(d)} \qu G\) is surjective and has irreducible and rational fibers.
-By \cite[Theorem 3.1]{buch:qk}, the push-forward of the structure sheaf $\mO_{ \ovl{\M}_0^G(\bA,X,d) }$ is a multiple of the structure sheaf on \( X^{\exp(d)} \qu G\).
-It follows from the inductive formula \eqref{inductive} for \(\kappa_X^G(0)\) that \(\kappa_X^G(0)\) is the structure sheaf on $I_{X \qu G}$.
+This implies \(\kappa_X^G(0) = 0\), by the arguments in Buch-Mihalcea \cite{buch:qk}: The moduli stack is non-singular, has rational singularities, the evaluation map